gregfoletta/Articles/content/post/2024-01-08-a-day-in-the-life-the-bgp-table/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-17-1.png" width="672" />

 The well-known mandatory attributes, ORIGIN, NEXT_HOP, and AS_PATH, are present in all updates, and have the same counts.
 There’s a few other common attributes (e.g. AGGREGATOR), and some less common ones (AS_PATHLIMIT and ATTR_SET).
-However some ASes have attached attribute 255, which is the [reserved for development](https://www.rfc-editor.org/rfc/rfc2042.html) attribute, to their updates.
+However some ASes have attached attribute 255 - the [reserved for development](https://www.rfc-editor.org/rfc/rfc2042.html) attribute - to their updates.

-Now at the time of receiving the updates my bgpsee daemon didn’t save value of these esoteric path attributes.
-But using [routeviews.org](https://routeviews.org) we can see that some ASes are still announcing paths with this reserved for development attribute and observe its raw values:
+At the time of receiving the updates my bgpsee daemon didn’t save value of these esoteric path attributes.
+But using [routeviews.org](https://routeviews.org) we can see that some ASes are still announcing paths with this attribute, and we can observe the raw bytes of its value:

     - AS265999 attrib.
 255 value:       0000 07DB 0000 0001 0001 000A FF08 0000 0000 0C49 75B3
     - AS10429 attrib.
 255 value:        0000 07DB 0000 0001 0001 000A FF08 0000 0003 43DC 75C3